 - Click on the “Polling” tab to determine what points students will earn for participation and/or performance as well as the values for those activities.
 Choose whether or not to send a picture of your screen to student devices when polling starts.
 This is recommended so that students can easily see the question.
 Additionally, set values for participation and performance points.

-- Click on the “Integrations” tab (from the Instructor site rather than the app you downloaded to your computer).
+- First, make sure that you are logged into Brightspace in your web browser.
+Then, click on the “Integrations” tab from the Instructor site rather than in the app you downloaded to your computer.

 - If teaching a fully in-person class, choose whether or not to enable location for attendance.
 If you do enable location, you will have to choose your class building on a map and specify the number of feet students must be in proximity in order to be present.
 Enabling location for attendance should NOT be set for courses with students participating remotely.
 Choose Settings from the drop-down menu:

 - Select the Attendance tab and choose whether or not to require location and click Save.

 - Additional information is available on the iClicker support page related to running polls.